Kyle-Marcus-Ramos/Project-Management-System-Frontend/README.md

 * Kanban boards will let teams know where work stands at a glance by displaying the most relevant information for each story, issue, bug, or task.
 * The Kanban Board empowers teams and help streamline processes to identify bottlenecks before they happen, so every project launches on time.

+Our main goal for this project is to increase overall efficiency and to proper visualize Project Management Concepts taught to us during course LBYPD2 and SOFDESG.

 ### Built With